riscv/sail-riscv/README.md

 - Svbare extension for Bare mode virtual-memory translation
 - Svinval extension for fine-grained address-translation cache invalidation, v1.0
 - Svrsw60t59b extension for PTE reserved-for-software bits 60-59, v1.0
-- Ssnpm, Smmpm and Smnpm extensions for pointer masking, v1.0
 - Physical Memory Protection (PMP)
+- Static memory regions with some static PMAs (Physical Memory Attributes)
+- Ssnpm, Smmpm, Smnpm, Sspm and Supm extensions for pointer masking, v1.0

 <!-- Uncomment the following section when unratified extensions are added
 The following unratified extensions are supported and can be enabled using the `--enable-experimental-extensions` flag: